ppscpi

 pp.stream()

 load_sequence(...) accepts normal multiline PulsePins text sequence input and flattens it into the single-line SEQ ... command that ppscpi expects.
-Because the current SCPI transport is line-oriented, one uploaded sequence command must fit within the server's 64 KiB line limit.
-Larger notebook-generated sequences should be played through file-based tools for now, or wait for a future chunked/binary upload command.
+Because the SCPI transport is line-oriented, one uploaded sequence command must fit within the server's 64 KiB line limit and must not contain semicolons.

 If SEQ or STREAM returns an error response, the Python client drains SYST:ERR? and raises PulsePinsCommandError with the queued server-side diagnostic text.